New Windows Cost

 Casement Window Costs

 Casement windows are the UK's most common and generally most affordable style.
+Most replacement windows you’ll see quoted are casement windows, and casement windows are usually the easiest style to replace like-for-like.
 They are hinged on one side (or the top) and swing outwards.
-A typical white uPVC casement window costs between £350 to £550, including fitting.
+A typical white uPVC casement window (one of the most common types of casement windows) with double glazing costs between £350 to £550, including fitting — which is why sash windows tend to come in higher.

 Sash Window Costs

 Sash windows feature one or two panels that slide vertically.
-They are popular in traditional and period properties but are more complex and therefore more expensive than casement windows.
-Expect to pay around £700 to £1,100 per uPVC sash window, installed.
-Timber sash windows are significantly more, often starting around £1,500 fitted.
+These sash windows are common in period homes, and sash windows usually cost more than casement windows because the mechanism is more complex.
+Expect to pay around £700 to £1,100 per uPVC sash window with double glazing, installed, with timber sash windows often starting around £1,500 fitted — and sash windows can cost more again if the openings are non-standard.

 Bay Window Costs

 Bay windows project outwards from the house, usually consisting of three or more window panels.
-They create a sense of space and allow more light into a room but are one of the most expensive styles due to their size and structural requirements.
-A 3-section uPVC bay window typically costs from £1,500 to £2,500 fitted.
+The bay window cost is higher because a bay window often needs extra structural work.
+A 3-section uPVC bay window with double glazing typically costs from £1,500 to £2,500 fitted.

 Tilt and Turn Window Costs

 These versatile windows offer two opening functions: tilting inwards from the top for secure ventilation or opening fully inwards like a door for easy cleaning.
-They are slightly more expensive than standard casement windows, costing around £500 to £700 per window fitted.
+They are slightly more expensive than standard casement windows, costing around £500 to £700 per window with double glazing fitted.

 Velux Window Costs

 Velux is a leading brand of roof window, designed for loft conversions or extensions with sloping roofs.
 The cost varies significantly based on size, opening mechanism (manual, electric, solar), and the complexity of the roof work required.
-Velux windows typically costs from £650 to £1,100 supplied and fitted.
+Velux windows typically costs from £650 to £1,100 supplied and fitted (usually with double glazing as standard).
 Larger or automated models can cost considerably more.

 Glazing Costs: Double vs. Triple vs. Secondary

-This table summarises the key differences in cost and performance between the glazing types.
+This table summarises the key differences in cost and performance between the glazing types, and how they typically affect window prices.

 Double Glazing Costs (Standard)

 Double glazing is the UK standard for new window installations.
 It uses two panes of glass separated by an insulating air or argon gas layer.
-A standard white uPVC double-glazed casement window costs around £350 to £550 fitted.
+For a standard white uPVC double-glazed casement window, you'll pay around £350 to £550 for having double glazing fitted.
+If you’re considering triple glazing, expect a higher price per window due to the extra pane and heavier unit.

 Modern double glazing can reduce heat loss by up to 50% compared to single glazing, with typical U-values between 1.4 and 1.6 W/m²K.
 It also helps cut outside noise and lower energy bills, saving the average semi-detached home around £150 to £200 per year in heating costs.